tedserbinski/www-jekyll/_posts/mobility/2018-02-21-bosch-acquires-techstars-mobility-graduate-splt.markdown

 I’ve had the pleasure to be part of SPLT’s journey from the formation phase through exit phase.
 Working with founders Anya and Yale has been a delight.

-Techstars Mobility has helped them build their network, raise capital, scale their business, and grow as leaders.
+<mark>Techstars Mobility helped SPLT build their network, raise capital, scale their business, and grow as leaders.</mark>

 Here’s how: